Alfred State College: Facilities and construction

+Student life

 Student government

 The Student Senate of Alfred State administers over half a million dollars in club and administrative funds through the Student Activity Fee.
-Student Senate supports, facilitates, and leads its clubs and organizations through an annual Leadership Retreat, weekly leadership seminars, and various special projects.
+Student Senate supports, facilitates, and leads its clubs and organizations through an annual Leadership Retreat, weekly leadership seminars, and special projects.
 In addition to funding, Student Senate allows students of both Wellsville and Alfred main campus to participate in collaborative decision-making processes.
 The Student Senate General Assembly has voting rights on the board of trustees of the college, known as the College Council, through its College Council Representative.
 The Student Senate General Assembly also has a voice on the Faculty Senate with a non-voting member but has voting members on many committees including the Academic Affairs Committee.
 They also have three members on the Auxiliary Campus Enterprises and Services board of directors.